wetox-team/flipperzero-firmware/ReadMe.md

+# DEPRECATED BRANCH | only for archival purposes
+---

 # Flipper Zero Firmware (Wetox fork)

 This repo contains the flipper zero firmware with additional features compared to the stock version.
 Pull requests are welcome.